Virtual-Coffee/VC-Community-Docs/coffee-table-groups/leader-docs.md

 ## Guidelines

-- If using the VC-events CMS, have 1-2 group leaders willing to schedule and communicate with VC maintainers
+- If using the VC-events CMS, have 1-2 group leaders willing to keep the CMS up to date and communicate with the Coffee Table Groups Lead.
+- If there are any major changes, like descriptions, frequency, etc. communicate with the Coffee Table Groups Lead to keep the site and documentation up to date.
 - Adherence to the [Code of Conduct](https://virtualcoffee.io/code-of-conduct)
 - Use the [COC violation form](https://virtualcoffee.io/report-coc-violation/) rather than trying to take care of Code of Conduct violations yourself.
 - Clearly relate any guidelines or requirements to members of your group.
 For example let them know if they must commit to leading a session, have a specific experience level, etc.